Why is "chance" spelled this way?

 Step 3: Putting It All Together

-chance- A possibility of something happening.
+chance- A possibility of something happening, or an opportunity.

 Spelling Notes